Issues in Health Care Education /

 Finally, remember what we said in the earlier article on How to Finance Your Health Sciences Education:

-This article was written by Paul S. Garrard, President and Founder of PGPresents, LLC; a 27 year veteran of student financial aid and higher education.
+This article was written by Paul S. Garrard, President and Founder of PGPresents, LLC and a 27-year veteran of student financial aid and higher education.

 Acupuncture / Oriental Medicine Practitioner